Mastermath Course on Symplectic Geometry - 8EC, spring semester, 2019/ 2020

 Homework and exam

 You will be asked to hand-in solutions to exercises every week.
 At the end of the course there will be a written exam at which you may not use any book, course material, or calculator.
 However, you may use one sheet of paper with hand-written notes (A4 format, both sides).
 There will be a retake exam (oral or written), which every student may take.
-The final grade will be given by the following formula:

 What is symplectic geometry?